Thank you for your response

 Political party for the purpose of Section 13A means a political party which is registered under Section 29A of the Representation of the People Act, 1951.

-Political parties are barred from taking any activity of commercial nature and thereby earning profits.
+Political parties are barred from taking any activity of a commercial nature and thereby earning profits.
 This does not mean political party does not have any income at all.
-As already mentioned Political parties are allowed to accept voluntary contributions under RPA.
+As already mentioned, political parties are allowed to accept voluntary contributions under RPA.
 Further, political parties may also be owning immovable properties or deposits which might be earning some income.
-Political parties have income from sale of coupons, membership fee collected etc.
+Political parties may have income from the sale of coupons, membership fee collected, and more.

 However, Section 13A has given 100% exemption to political parties on its income from house property, income from other sources, capital gains and voluntary contributions received from any person however, subject to conditions.
 These have been discussed below.

 Political party to enjoy tax exemption provided under Section 13A need to fulfill the following conditions:

 While condition of no tax relief for non furnishing of such report is coming out of Section 13A, it may be noted that Section 29C of RPA itself takes away tax relief to political party if it fails to furnish such report.

 Yes, though political party has 100% exemption on specified income, it is not given any relief from furnishing return of income.
 Any political party as per Section 13A is required to furnish return of income under Section 139(4B) if its income exceeds maximum amount not chargeable to tax (limit is computed before taking into consideration Section 13A exemption).
 Tax slab applicable for political parties is same as the one applicable to normal resident individual.

 It is the responsibility of the Chief Executive Officer of the political party to file the return of income and also to sign and verify the same.

 Political parties are required to furnish their return of income in ITR 7.
 ITR contains following major information to be filled by political parties: